charles-haynes/waitwhatsthat/content/posts/nazca/index.md

 {{< img src="images/Nazca-Charles-and-Debbie.jpg" fill="300x264" caption="Our Nazca plane" >}}
 The flight was in an eight seater single engine high wing plane.
-I don’t know plane models… the takeoff and flight were relatively uneventful, but the view was as good as we’d hoped!
+I don’t know plane models... the takeoff and flight were relatively uneventful, but the view was as good as we’d hoped!
 I’ll let the photos speak for themselves.
 On final approach for landing we also got to see some of the Nazca aqueducts.
 They had a large and sophisticated